LuckyLapras/laptop-dotfiles/README.md

 - rofi themes: text launcher and android powermenu from [adi1090x](https://github.com/adi1090x/rofi)
 - font: [cozette](https://github.com/slavfox/Cozette)

-this is the distro i spend most of my time on my laptop in. it's a rather bad laptop so i've made it as minimal as i possibly can with my current knowledge. please feel free to ask me about whatever's going on in here and also suggest ways in which i can do better.
+this is the distro i spend most of my time on my laptop in. it's a rather bad laptop so i've mad  it as minimal as i possibly can with my current knowledge. please feel free to ask me about whatever's going on in here and also suggest ways in which i can do better.

 ### known issues